golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 ## Enable the mainnet account

-In the current version of the requestor's set-up, the daemon is configured to use the Goerli testnet by default.
+In the current version of the requestor's set-up, the service is configured to use the Goerli testnet by default.
 Also, all accounts are initialized in the receiver mode by default so you need to enable them as a sender (that's the reason we're adding the `--sender` flag below).

-To enable the daemon to use the mainnet, you'll need to instruct it to use a command appropriate to your desired mainnet payment platform.
+To enable the service to use the mainnet, you'll need to instruct it to use a command appropriate to your desired mainnet payment platform.

 {% tabs %}